 #16 Filming locations

-The scenic beauty of Ireland has been used by filmmakers as a setting in some of the most famous films and tv series.
+Filmmakers have used the scenic beauty of Ireland as a setting in some of the most famous films and tv series.
 In fact, it’s almost impossible that you haven’t seen the natural beauty of the emerald isle and its landmarks in many of these shows:

 - Game of Thrones – was shot in several locations across Northern Ireland